Domestic Abuse

 Ways to start the conversation:

-• Is anybody hurting you?
-Don’t refer to ‘partner’ as it could be someone else
+- Is anybody hurting you?
+Do not refer to ‘partner’ as it could be someone else

 Step 3: Act